Humanity had set out to traverse the ocean of stars one

-A little over one century later, humanity certainly did reach the star ‘Proxima Centauri’ as they had planned; and the long journey reached a final conclusion a mere three months prior to the suggested deadline.
+A little over one century later, humanity certainly did reach the star ‘Proxima Centauri’ as they had planned; and the long journey had inevitably reached a final conclusion, a mere

-of the experimental warp corridor ever since they commenced the daring journey through the heavens all of those years ago.
+of the experimental warp corridor; ever since they commenced the daring journey through the heavens all of those years ago.

 There was but one thing left for them to do, they would have to remain confined to their ship in instilled anxiety, bearing a forlorn hope.
 The discovery of such a habitable planet within this star system was just that after all, a forlorn hope.

-Morale throughout the entire vessel had been declining toward an all new low, as countless soul-crushing minutes crawled by, then suddenly there
+Morale throughout the entire vessel had been declining toward an all new low.
+Countless soul-crushing minutes had crawled by, and then suddenly there

-heaven-reaching mountain peaks, wild-running waterfalls, coalescing into metre deep, winding rivers and eventually free-flowing into untamed, roaring seas
+heaven-reaching mountain peaks, and wild-running waterfalls.
+All of which coalesced into metre deep, winding rivers and eventually continued free-flowing into untamed, roaring seas

 was a rarity, a diamond in the rough.
 Some could even argue that it was too

 Before journeying out into the dark space between stars, scientists' had also assessed that despite the star’s potential

 these 'space-faring' pioneers' were here to do one thing.
 They would colonize the planet, and with it, begin a new era, one that they were trained for, and one that would be recorded within the annals of humanity.